Diy Santa bag - See how to make a Santa bag and sew the cutest Santa sack you've ever seen!

 NOTE - Seam Tapering And Quarter Marking

-The pattern already includes these modifications, so you can SKIP this if you’ve got the pattern.
+The pattern already includes these modifications, so you can SKIP this if you've got the Printable pattern from my pattern shop.

 For the above reason, you'll need to taper the seams on lining to make it a bit narrower than the outer layer.
 It might take a little more time to do so, but you're safe: I'll show you how to do that in the tutorial below.
 See step 13 in the tutorial below.